Frequently Asked Questions

 - It’s a unique environment where 8-12 non-competing business leaders meet monthly to grow as business leaders, without neglecting their family and community responsibilities.

-- It’s led by a trained CBMC Leadership Institute Professional with a seasoned business background and solid spiritual maturity.
+- It’s led by a trained CBMC Trusted Advisor Forums Professional with a seasoned business background and solid spiritual maturity.

 - The long term objective is to help business leaders grow into the leaders God designed them to be, while building a business of excellence.